ChrisKlug/web-dev-workshop/labs/lab15.md

 This should now succeed.
 And you should also be able to sign out.

-__Note:__ Only the sign in and sign out buttons are enabled.
+__Note:__ Only the sign in and sign out buttons are enabled in the UI.
+The others are just for show... 😂

-__Known Issue:__ There is an issue with the user not being redirected back to the application after signing out.
-This is likely due to a misconfiguration in the IdentityServer, but needs to be investigated.
-Go ahead and click on the  link back to the application after log out instead.

 [<< Lab 14](./lab14.md) | [Lab 16 >>](./lab16.md)